Do you often have the thought that your business would operate so much better without customers and all their demands?

-Alternatively you could put out an Expectations Book and ask customers to write down their comments.
-This way, they will not be embarrassed and perhaps may be more frank!
+Alternatively, you could put out an Expectations Book and ask customers to write down their comments.
+This way, they will not be embarrassed and perhaps maybe franker!

 If you operate your business remotely (ie: blogger, virtual assistant, Etsy store owner), why not do an e-mail survey?

-Consider offering a prize (gift card, percentage off, item from your store) to encourage responses.
+Consider offering a prize (gift card, percentage off, an item from your store) to encourage responses.

 What is your customer likely to come up with as expectations of doing business with you?
 Here are some possible answers: